 Bucket List #24: Swim with a School of Fish at the Ocean

-Boracay is a small island located in the south of Manila and is known for its white sand beaches.
-Travelers who visit Boracay would say it is too “touristy” and there are to many people.
-However, if you know what to expect, what to do, and where you want to go then you will end up enjoying Boracay just as I had!!!
+Boracay is a small island in the south of Manila and is known for its white sand beaches.
+Travelers who visit Boracay would say it is too touristy and there are too many people.
+However, if you know what to expect, what to do, and where you want to go, then you will enjoy Boracay!
+We list 5 best things to do in Boracay, Philippines.

 We stayed at a hotel in Boracay for four nights and enjoyed the beautiful weather and beaches.
-I was in absolute heaven while we got the most affordable massages, in owe of the fire dancers, and amazed by the breathtaking sunset and sunrise.
+I was in absolute heaven while we got the most affordable massages, in awe of the fire dancers, and amazed by the breathtaking sunset and sunrise.
 I will never forget how the white sand felt on my feet, the view of the beautiful mountains while island hopping, and the exhilarating feeling of jet skiing.
-Lastly, I can’t even explain how incredible the millions of fish swimming along side us while snorkeling was.
+I can’t even express how incredible the millions of fish swimming alongside us while snorkeling was.
 Boracay was an adventure that I will remember in the long run.
-Based on my personal experience, here are 3 tips and 7 best things to do that I highly recommend completing while in Boracay.
+Based on my experience, below are the best things to do that I highly recommend completing while in Boracay.

 How do you get to Boracay?

 I would recommend taking an airline to Boracay through Cebu Pacific.
-After landing, take the Catalan route, as it is the fastest route.
-It is only a 10 minute walk or a 3 minute tricycle ride.
+After landing, take the Catalan route because it is the fastest route.
+It is only a 10-minute walk or a 3-minute tricycle ride.

 Where should you stay?

-There are luxury hotels including Boracay Regency or Shangri-La-Hotel.
+The best luxury hotels to stay at include Boracay Regency or Shangri-La-Hotel.
 However, there are also hundreds of locations for a smaller budget.
-Compare hotels to air bnb’s and select the best place to stay at the cheapest price.
+Compare hotels to air bnbs and select the best place to stay at the lowest price.

 - Go during the off-peak season, so it is not as crowded.
-However, you can still have FUN regardless!
-OFF-PEAK: June-October
+Off-Peak: June-October

-- Don’t just stay at White Beach, where most of the action occurs!
+- Do not just stay at the White Beach, where most of the action occurs!
 Travel throughout the Island.

-- It is NOT expensive to stay in Boracay and there are hotels that will not break your travel budget.
+- It is not expensive to stay in Boracay, and some hotels will not break your travel budget.

 Enjoy Outdoor Adventures!
 (Jet skiing, Scuba Diving, Snorkeling, Parasailing, Cliff Diving, ETC.)

-- Snorkeling/Scuba Diving- Not only does Boracay have the most epic views above water, but also is beautiful and rich in color underwater as well.
-I recommend feeding the fish to attract them towards you.
-(That’s what we did… and it WORKED)
+- Snorkeling/Scuba Diving-Not only does Boracay have the most epic views above water, but it is beautiful and rich in color underwater.
+I recommend feeding the fish to attract them to you.

-- Cliff Diving- I suggest you cliff dive throughout the island and sign up for a tour at Ariel’s Point.
-The 1,600PHP($36) cost includes a boat ride, unlimited drinks, BBQ lunch, m snacks, canoes, kayaks, snorkeling gear, and float rafting.
+- Cliff Diving- I suggest you go cliff diving throughout the Island and sign up for a tour at Ariel’s Point.
+The 1,600PHP ($36) cost includes a boat ride, unlimited drinks, BBQ lunch, snacks, canoes, kayaks, snorkeling gear, and float rafting.
 Now, THAT is a steal.

 - DON’T: Be Rude!!!